orion-cirb/ProteinA_ProteinB/README.md

-# Iba1
+# Proteins_Segmentation

-* **Developed for:** Julie
+* **Developed for:** Félix
 * **Team:** Rouach
-* **Date:** March 2024
+* **Date:** April 2024
 * **Software:** Fiji

 ### Images description

-3D images taken with a x40 objective on  a spinning-disk microscope
+3D images

-1 channel: Iba1 microglia

-With each image can be provided a *.roi* or *.zip* file containing one or multiple ROI(s).
+2 channels:
+  1. Protein A
+  2. Protein B (optional)

+With each image, a *.roi* or *.zip* file can be provided containing one or multiple ROI(s).
+Each ROI should be named ..._z... to indicate its z-slice position.
+Analysis will be performed within it, as well as C slices before and C slices after, with the value of C provided in the dialog box.
+If no ROI is provided, analysis will be conducted on the entire image.

 ### Plugin description

-* Detect microglial somas with Cellpose
-* Segment microglial cells with median filtering + thresholding
+* Segment protein A channel using median filtering + thresholding + median filtering
+* If available, segment protein B channel using the same approach
-* Compute background noise of Iba1 channel
+* Compute the background noise in each provided channel
-* Give microglial somas number + microglial cells volume + microglial cells background-corrected mean and integrated intensity
+* Provide protein volume and background-corrected mean intensity in each provided channel
-* If ROI(s) provided, remove from the analysis microglia that are inside

 ### Dependencies

 * **3DImageSuite** Fiji plugin
 * **CLIJ2** Fiji plugin
-* **Cellpose** conda environment + *cyto2_Iba1_microglia* (homemade) model

 ### Version history

-Version 1 released on March 26, 2024.
+Version 1 released on April 19, 2024.